nguyenhuuduy6592/defituna-pnl/improvements/random-ideas.md

 10. Add chart for total values
 11. ✓ Add position status into the PnL card - DONE
 12. ✓ Improve chart to add position pair and allow exporting - DONE
+13. Show bigger/better chart on tooltip for price range which can make it easier to quickly understand the range.
+Readonly, no interaction, should has same indicators as what are already provided on the tooltip
+14. Fix total values UI on mobile
+15. Align position status with position pair to optimize space
+16. Display percentage on the Total PnL Card